We Take Privacy Very Seriously

 Non-Personally Identifiable Information

 We collect Non-Personally Identifiable Information (“Non-PII”) via our technology, including but not limited to browser type, operating system, Internet Service Provider, IP address, and basic ad serving information such as the time and date an ad is served, the name of the mobile app or URLs from the web page visited.
 We also work with partners to enable our clients to bring their offline data into our systems for use by our technology.
-All of the data collected by our technology is de-identified prior to being used for ad targeting, and our technology does not collect or use sensitive health information.
+Our technology does not collect or use health information that we consider sensitive, but you may see the health-related segments we did use by clicking here.
+All of the data collected by our technology is de-identified prior to being used for ad targeting.
 Similarly, where we use precise location information such as GPS coordinates obtained from a mobile app, we have a reasonable process to de-identify that information.

 Cookies, Web Beacons